shunnkou/perry-bot/docs/usage.rst

 .. code-block::

-    Usage: perry-bot habit [OPTIONS] HABIT
+    Usage: perry-bot habit [OPTIONS]

       Log and manage habits.
       Default frequency is set to daily.

-      [HABIT] = Name of habit or `all` for all habits.
+      Tip: The number of the habit can be used instead of its name.

     Options:
-      -v, --view                      View existing habit and its status.
+      -v, --view                      View existing habit(s) and its status.

-      -c, --complete / -ic, --incomplete
-                                      Mark habit as complete or incomplete.
+      -c, --complete TEXT             Mark habit as complete.

-      -a, --add                       Add a habit.
+      -ic, --incomplete TEXT          Mark habit as incomplete -a, --add TEXT                  Add a habit.
-      -d, --delete                    Delete a habit.
+      -d, --delete TEXT               Delete a habit.

       -f, --frequency [Daily|Bi-Weekly|Weekly|Monthly|Yearly]
                                       Frequency of the habit.

-      -sd, --start-date [%Y-%m-%d]    Set the state date for weekly, bi-weekly, monthly, or yearly habits.
+      -sd, --start-date [%Y-%m-%d]    Set the start date for weekly, bi-weekly, monthly, or yearly habits.

-      -e, --edit [Name|Frequency|Start date]
-                                      Edit a habit

-      -o, --original TEXT             The name of the habit you want to edit.
-Use when editing the name of a habit
+      -e, --edit <CHOICE TEXT>...
+Edit a habit.
+Choice = Name, Frequency, "Start date".
+Use the original name or number of the habit you want to edit.

       --help                          Show this message and exit.